 Students are required to complete a minimum of 32 credit hours applicable to the degree according to the program planning sheet.
 No thesis is required, students must participate in a practicum.
 All 32 credits must be at the 500 level or above.
 The requirements listed on the planning sheet include:

 - 3 courses (12 credits) must be Mechanical Engineering Core Courses

 - 2 courses (8 credits) must be Engineering Management Courses

 - 3 courses (12 credits) may be Engineering/Science electives (any 500/700 level engineering or physical science course, with no more than one course from the approved list of Engineering Management Courses)

-For more information, please contact the College of Engineering Graduate Programs Office at (617) 353-9760, or apply now.
+For more information, please contact the College of Engineering Graduate Programs Office at 617-353-9760.

 Amplify your Master of Science or Master of Engineering degree by building additional expertise in the high demand interdisciplinary fields of Data Analytics, Cybersecurity or Robotics.
 These emerging fields are driving demand for engineering talent across a diverse group of industries, including healthcare, finance, defense, manufacturing and social networking.

 LEAP is designed for individuals who seek new career opportunities but may lack the required background in engineering.
 It enables students who a bachelor’s degree in the Liberal Arts, Business, Fine Arts, or Education to earn a Master’s Degree in Biomedical, Computer Engineering, Electrical, Materials Science and Engineering, Mechanical, Photonics, Manufacturing or Systems Engineering.